Shuyi-Song/dhep-analysis-template/README.md

 renv::restore()
 ```

-4. Run the workflow
+4. **Run the workflow**

 ```bash
 snakemake --use-conda --cores 1
 ```
 Note: Replace --cores 1 with the number of cores you want to use.

-5. Using the Repository
+5. **Using the Repository**

-Adding Data
+_Adding Data_

-	•	Place your raw data files in the data/ directory.
+- Place your raw data files in the data/ directory.
-	•	Update data/README.md with descriptions of your datasets.
+- Update data/README.md with descriptions of your datasets.

-Editing Scripts
+_Editing Scripts_

-	•	Modify scripts/preprocess_data.R to suit your data preprocessing needs.
+- Modify scripts/preprocess_data.R to suit your data preprocessing needs.
-	•	Add additional scripts to the scripts/ directory as needed.
+- Add additional scripts to the scripts/ directory as needed.

-Editing the Quarto Document
+_Editing the Quarto Document_

-	•	Edit exploratory-analysis/analysis.qmd to include your analysis and findings.
+- Edit exploratory-analysis/analysis.qmd to include your analysis and findings.

-Running the Workflow
+_Running the Workflow_

-	•	Use Snakemake to automate the execution of your scripts and rendering of the Quarto document.
+- Use Snakemake to automate the execution of your scripts and rendering of the Quarto document.

 ```bash
 snakemake --use-conda --cores all
 ```
-Updating Conda Environments
+_Updating Conda Environments_

-	•	If you add new packages to your scripts, update the corresponding .yaml files in envs/ and recreate the environment:
+- If you add new packages to your scripts, update the corresponding .yaml files in envs/ and recreate the environment:

 ```bash
 conda env update -f envs/r_env.yaml
 ```
-	•	Remember to run renv::snapshot() in R to update renv.lock
+- Remember to run renv::snapshot() in R to update renv.lock

-Version Control with Git
+_Version Control with Git_

-	•	Commit your changes regularly:
+- Commit your changes regularly:

 ```bash
 git add .